People-First PPPs, a UNECE initiative towards an evaluation methodology to scoring mechanism for the Sustainable Development Goals

 - Environmental sustainability and resilience, and

-As the sub-group leader for stakeholder engagement, we are able to provide expert advice and experience to keep in mind the human rights-based approach when developing these indicators.
+As the sub-group leader for stakeholder engagement, we have been able to provide expert advice and experience to keep in mind the human rights-based approach when developing these indicators.
+Current projects include the development of a guide for using the evaluation methodology, and support to the Ukrainian government to test in implementation.